Tory election win unlikely says ‘realist’ Shapps as Farage seeks to woo voters

 The Labour frontbencher also pledged to “hit the ground running to show that Britain is open for business” by holding a global investment summit in the first 100 days of entering government.

-She met members of her British infrastructure council on Monday morning to discuss attracting foreign investors who had been put off by political instability in the UK.
+She met members of her British infrastructure council on Monday morning to discuss attracting foreign investors who have been put off by political instability in the UK.

 As Labour and the Tories continue to trade blows on tax and spending, Mr Sunak criticised Labour’s pledges as a “con”.